Eddie (film)

 Eddie is a 1996 American sports comedy film starring Whoopi Goldberg and Frank Langella.
 The film was directed by Steve Rash.

+The film was panned by critics and audiences, but its soundtrack contained two singles: Coolio's "It's All the Way Live (Now)" and Dru Hill's "Tell Me", both of which charted at the Billboard Hot 100.

 Plot

 The New York Knicks are also-rans in the NBA, their roster filled with players who either lack talent or are too distracted by off-the-court issues.
 Nonetheless, limousine driver and rabid fan Edwina "Eddie" Franklin attends every Knicks game in the nosebleed section of Madison Square Garden.

 During halftime of a game, Eddie is one of three fans picked to win a chance to be the honorary assistant coach of the Knicks for the second half by sinking a free throw, which she does.
 She quickly gets on the nerves of head coach John Bailey, whom she had heckled earlier.

 Eddie is eventually charged with a technical foul for stepping onto the court during an argument between Bailey and a referee, and she is ejected from the Garden, to the fans' dismay.
 Eddie's popularity piques the interest of the new Knicks owner, "Wild Bill" Burgess.
 After he forces Bailey to quit, Burgess names Eddie the new head coach.

 The decision is received with skepticism and derision.
 However, she eventually is able to connect with the players both off and on the court to earn their respect.
 Eddie is able to lead the Knicks into postseason contention; the winner of their game against the Charlotte Hornets, now coached by Bailey, will receive the final spot in the NBA playoffs.

 The night before the game, Burgess tells Eddie that if the Knicks win this game, he plans to sell the team to someone who intends to move the team to St. Louis.
 A conflicted Eddie must decide what to do when the Knicks take a one-point lead with just a few seconds to play.
 Realizing the consequences, she stops the game to announce Burgess's plan to the crowd at the Garden.

 Faced with the possible enormous backlash from the Knicks' fans, Burgess promises the crowd he won't sell the team or move them out of New York City.
 When play resumes, the Hornets have one last chance to win, but Larry Johnson commits a charge on the game-winning layup, nullifying the basket and giving the Knicks the victory and the playoff berth.